-Academic minor requirements are listed after the baccalaureate degree requirements.
+Academic minor requirements are listed in the respective school section.

 Academic Degrees and Certificates School of Allied Health

 The School of Allied Health educates allied health professionals and supports the life-long learning of all health care professionals with education grounded in academic rigor, servant leadership, and the Mercy College core values.